feliciety/feliciety/README.md

 ### 🌈 A Little Extra:
 - 🤝 **Volunteering at Tech Events** – I love being part of tech communities in **Davao City** and helping organize events to support fellow developers.
+- 📚 I’m also a big fan of **Pinoy local books** and you can usually find me browsing the shelves at **National Bookstore** for my next great read.
 - 💡 I believe in the magic of **learning by doing** and constantly evolving as a developer and designer.
 - ✨ **Fun side projects**: Creating crochet tutorials and launching an online crochet keychain shop soon!